Banks clear Fed stress test, paving way to boost buybacks, dividends

 Banks suffered heavy losses in the test, which saw the hypothetical jobless rate surge to 10.75%, the stock market lose over half its value, and the economy contract by 4% driven by particularly heavy losses in commercial real estate.
 But even then, the Fed said overall bank capital ratios only fell as low as 10.6%, more than twice the regulatory minimum.

-Of the banks tested, HSBC's (HSBA.L) American operations saw its capital levels fall to the lowest level, dropping to 7.3%, while Deutsche Bank's (DBKGn.DE) U.S. operations saw the highest capital level of 23.2%.
+Of the banks tested, HSBC’s American operations saw its capital levels fall to the lowest level, dropping to 7.3%, while Deutsche Bank’s U.S. operations saw the highest capital level of 23.2%.

 Thursday’s results support Fed Vice Chair Randal Quarles’s stance that banks have performed well during the pandemic and as the economy reopens will be able to operate from a position of strength.